-- (k) Where an employee: - has elected to receive the benefits set out in subclauses (ii)-(iv) of Part IV Savings Provisions of Clause 29, Casual and Temporary Employees, in relation to an assignment, and - after the date this clause was inserted into the Agreement the employee commences in a second or further permanent part time assignment and their combined total number of ordinary hours worked in all assignments is less than those set out in subclause (c) of this subclause:
+- (k) Where an employee: - 1. has elected to receive the benefits set out in subclauses (ii)-(iv) of Part IV Savings Provisions of clause 29, Part-time, Casual and Temporary Employees, in relation to an assignment, and - 2. after the date this clause was inserted into the Award the employee commences in a second or further permanent part time assignment and their combined total number of ordinary hours worked in all assignments is less than those set out in subclause (c) of this subclause;

-subclauses (i)-(iv) of Part IV - Savings Provisions of Clause 29, Casual and Temporary Employees, shall cease to apply and the employee will be a permanent part time employee for the purposes of the Agreement.
+subclauses (i)-(iv) of Part IV - Savings Provisions of clause 29, Part-time, Casual and Temporary Employees, will cease to apply and the employee will be a permanent part time employee for the purposes of the Award.

-- (I) Where an employee: - has elected to receive the benefits set out in subclauses (ii)-(iv) of Part IV Savings Provisions of Clause 29, Casual and Temporary Employees, in relation to an assignment, and his/her combined total number of ordinary hours worked in all assignments is equal to or more than those set out in subclause (c) of this subclause, subclauses (i)-(iv) of Part IV - Savings Provisions of Clause 29, Casual and Temporary Employees, shall not apply to any of their assignments.
+- (l) Where an employee: - 1. has elected to receive the benefits set out in subclauses (ii)-(iv) of Part IV Savings Provisions of clause 29, Part-time, Casual and Temporary Employees, in relation to an assignment, and - 2. his/her combined total number of ordinary hours worked in all assignments is equal to or more than those set out in paragraph (c) of this subclause, subclauses (i)-(iv) of Part IV - Savings Provisions of clause 29, Part-time, Casual and Temporary Employees, will not apply to any of their assignments.